the House of Burgesses passed five of Patrick Henry's resolutions against the Stamp Act in 1765

 Source: Library of Virginia, Report of Committee to examine ballot box for election of delegates to congress in Philadelphia (March 25, 1775)

-The national declaration was written after the Virginia Convention had already acted on May 15, 1776 to instruct its representatives in Philadelphia to propose independence.
+The national Declaration of Independence was written after the Fifth Virginia Convention had already acted on May 15, 1776.
+The Fifth Virginia Convention, all of whose members were part of the top economic and social layers of society, instructed its representatives in Philadelphia to propose independence.
 Richard Henry Lee submitted the Virginia proposal for independence to the Continental Congress, as instructed, on June 7, 1776.

 The Virginia General Assembly approved George Mason's Declaration of Rights on June 12 and the state's first constitution on June 29.
 The Second Continental Congress voted to declare independence on July 2, and approved its now-famous declaration two days later.